-EdChoice's Drew Catt talks with Garrett Ballengee, Cardinal Institute's executive director, about lack of school choice options in West Virginia
+EdChoice’s Drew Catt talks with Garrett Ballengee, Cardinal Institute’s executive director, about lack of school choice options in West Virginia.
+Our new study with the Cardinal Institute shows the state’s existing private schools would be open to participating and have thousands of open seats to spare.

 Drew Catt: Hello.
 I’m Drew Catt, and welcome back to EdChoice Chats.
 Today, we’re discussing a new brief by Cardinal Institute for West Virginia Policy and EdChoice, exploring West Virginia’s private education sector.
 Mike Shaw and I surveyed leaders of West Virginia private schools on a range of topics, which I am excited to discuss today with Garrett Ballengee, Cardinal Institute’s executive director.
 Welcome to the podcast, Garrett.